petermarshallio/blog-pmio/clgxhepfs000309mo6d87f1ag.md

 * Desiring freedom, space, and a bit of peace and quiet (!) they learn and solve problems autonomously.

-Like Beatles fans around a PanAm Boeing 707, we all jumped from our proverbial bathtubs and screamed "That's it! that's our developer!"
+Like Beatles fans around a PanAm Boeing 707, we all jumped from our proverbial bathtubs and screamed:

+*"That's it! that's our developer!"*

 This is no made-up persona.
 Within the boundaries of "reasonable creative license", it's based on a paper from 2006 by Sandra Manning called "[Gifted Students](https://files.eric.ed.gov/fulltext/EJ724632.pdf)".
 And the list of traits you will find therein is itself an aggregation of research stretching back nearly 30 years.